The Mother Falcon Music Lab curriculum is centered around 3 core concepts:

 - At least 15 years of age

-- At least 2 years experience as an MFML camper
+- At least 2 sessions of experience as an MFML camper

 - Above-average knowledge of your instrument